b-pardi/depression-detection/README.md

-# depression-detection
+# Depression Detection via RAG
 Do you write code?
 Do you have depression???
 Us too :)

-# Depression Detection via RAG

-A clinical decision support system using Retrieval-Augmented Generation (RAG) for depression diagnosis based on DSM-5-TR and ICD-11 diagnostic criteria.

 > **Note:** This is an academic research project.
 Not intended for clinical use.

 ## Overview

 This system combines authoritative clinical materials (DSM-5-TR, ICD-11, APA practice guidelines) with LLMs to demonstrate how RAG can support structured diagnostic assessment for depression and mood disorders.
+And if our hypothesis is correct, prove that the clinical RAG outperforms social media based models.

 ## Clinical Dataset